-I am a Lecturer (Assistant Professor) in Education and International Development at University College London, Institute of Education (UCL-IoE), Department of Education Practice and Society (EPS), Centre for Education and International Development (CEID).
+As a Lecturer (Assistant Professor), I am based at the University College London, Institute of Education (UCL-IoE), Department of Education Practice and Society (EPS), Centre for Education and International Development (CEID).
 In my research, work and teaching I am particularly interested in:

-- The politics of education in developing and conflict-affected contexts
+- The politics of education in low-income and conflict-affected contexts

 - The interplay of education, gender and political agency